ZikPin/CTkDataVisualizingWidgets/README.md

 # Custom-widgets-for-CTk
-Custom calendar, graph, chart, and scrollable frame widgets
+Custom calendar, graph and chart widgets

 ## Calendar widget
 A calendar widget consists of two parts title_bar and calendar frame.
 You can customize virtually everything in the widget.
 There is